Heracles: A HfO2 Ferroelectric Capacitor Compact Model for Efficient Circuit Simulations: Acknowledgments

 \section{Acknowledgments}

-The Authors thank Dr. Fernando M. Quintana for the fruitful discussions.
+The Authors thank Dr. Fernando M. Quintana and Jorge Navarro Quijada for the fruitful discussions.
 This work was supported by the European Research Council (ERC) through the European's Union Horizon Europe Research and Innovation Programme under Grant Agreement No 101042585.
 Views and opinions expressed are however those of the authors only and do not necessarily reflect those of the European Union or the European Research Council.
 Neither the European Union nor the granting authority can be held responsible for them.
-The Authors would like to acknowledge the financial support of the CogniGron research center and the Ubbo Emmius Funds (Univ. of Groningen).
-IIT Bombay acknowledges funding from DST and MeitY through the NNETRA project of Govt. of India.
+The University of Groningen would like to acknowledge the financial support of the CogniGron research center and the Ubbo Emmius Funds.
+IIT Bombay acknowledges funding from DST and MeitY through NNETRA project, iHUB DivyaSampark - IIT Roorkee.
+Support of IITBNF staff is acknowleged.